Redeem Now Ends in:

 • Basic songwriting:

-• Step 1: Write a basic chord progression using these 7 key chords
+• Step 1: Write a basic chord progression using these 7 diatonic chords

 • Step 2: Make small adjustments until it perfectly conveys your message.